Darkace01/control-suite-toolkit-by-kazeem/README.md

 ### 1.2.1

-- Renamed plugin to "Commerce Control Suite"
+- Renamed plugin to "Control Suite For Woocommerce"
-- Updated text domain to `commerce-control-suite`
+- Updated text domain to `control-suite-woocommerce`
 - Added dashicons to admin pages
 - Improved UI/UX with visual indicators